1. Inclusive services and institutions

 Some of our tested strategies include:

-Awareness raising on the cost and benefit of human rights for all, in particular the poor and marginalised communities.
+Awareness raising on the cost and benefit of human rights for all, in particular the poor and marginalised communities, and those forced to pursue economic migration due to hardship and unemployment.

 Capacity building of rights advocates and activists to participate meaningfully in the human rights and social justice campaigns.